-Armistead served in the Mexican-American War (April 25, 1846–February 2, 1848), during which he received two brevet promotions for valor and was wounded at the Battle of Chapultepec (September 1847).
+Armistead served in the Mexican-American War (April 25, 1846–February 2, 1848), during which he was wounded at the Battle of Chapultepec (September 1847) and he received two brevet promotions for valor.
 Between the Mexican-American War (April 25, 1846–February 2, 1848) and the onset of the American Civil War, Armistead served at many posts in the American West.

 When the American Civil War began, Armistead resigned his commission on May 26, 1861, left his post in San Diego, California, and joined the Confederate Army.
 On September 15, 1861, he was commissioned as a major in the Confederate Army and promoted to the rank of colonel on September 23, 1861.
 Six months later, on April 1, 1862, Armistead achieved the rank of brigadier general.

 Armistead served with Robert E. Lee and the Army of Northern Virginia at the Battle of Seven Pines (May 31–June 1, 1862), the Seven Days Battles (June 25–July 1, 1862), the Second Battle of Bull Run (August 28–30, 1862), the Battle of Antietam (September 17, 1862), and the Battle of Fredericksburg (December 11–15, 1862).